 Oil exploration generally is considered to have a negligible effect on the survival and recovery of the northern and spotted wolfish populations in the Gulf of St. Lawrence (DFO 2004b).
 Critical habitats of species listed under COSEWIC and SARA legislation are not expected to be affected.
+A designated redfish mating area overlaps with the Project Area, but the physical habitat of the endangered deepwater and Acadian redfish is not anticipated to be affected by the Project activities.
+The timing of the survey in early to mid September may avoid the redfish mating season, which is anticipated to vary annually within the fall season.
+This would result in avoiding potential behavioural effects on mating adults.
+If redfish mating activities have begun in early September 2010, the effect of airgun use on mating adult redfish is not likely to result in a significant adverse effect.
+Fish egg and externally laid larval mortality is likely possible only within a few metres of the airgun array, physical injury of adult fish may be possible only within a few tens of metres.

-Egg and larval mortality is likely possible only within a few metres of the airgun array, physical injury of adult fish may be possible only within a few tens of metres and auditory damage is likely possible only within a few hundreds of metres.
-Further, each geohazard survey is proposed to occur within a small geographical area (approximately 22.5 km2) and over a short timeframe (four to six days).
-Project activities are therefore predicted to result in a not significant adverse effect.
-Any effect from the Project is not expected to cause a decline or change in abundance or distribution that will last more than one generation.
+Spawning areas should be avoided by seismic surveys.
+It is also recognized that activities adversely affecting gravid redfish females (e.g., fishing) can have serious effects on redfish population recruitment (DFO 2009d).
+Neither the spawning area, spawning period nor incubation period of Laurentian Channel redfish species overlap with the proposed Project activities.
+Therefore, the Project activities will have no adverse effect on gravid female redfish or the larval stage of the fish.
+Further, each geohazard survey is proposed to occur within a small geographical area (approximately 22.5 km2) and over a short timeframe (60 hours seismic component survey time, low volume 160 in3 airgun array).
+Project activities are therefore not predicted to result in a significant adverse effect on marine fish, shellfish and fish habitat.
+Project related effects are not expected to cause a decline or change in abundance or distribution that will last more than one generation.